 - Licensing your bicycle increases the likelihood of recovery in case of theft.

-- If you forget your combination, lose your key, or your bike lock malfunctions, Police Services can remove your bike lock free of charge pending verification of ownership.
+- If you forget your combination, lose your key, or your bike lock malfunctions, Police Department can remove your bike lock free of charge pending verification of ownership.

 - Do not leave your bicycle on campus during semester breaks or your bicycle will be considered abandoned.